Western News - Heart rate study offers something to cheer about

 Abbott was surprised to see some heart rates reach 208 beats per minute – well above the expected 190-200 range – during certain points in a game.
 “I would expect football players to do the same,” Abbott said.

-Kinesiology professor Kevin Shoemaker, whose Neurovascular Research Lab is leading the study, said heat-stress problems in cheerleaders initially peeked his interest in the study.
+Kinesiology professor Kevin Shoemaker, whose Neurovascular Research Lab is leading the study, said heat-stress problems in cheerleaders initially piqued his interest in the study.

 “You can glean a tremendous amount of information just by studying the heartrate patterns; it’s kind of neat,” he said.
 “Being able to look at the metabolic cost in the context of their physiology, as it happens, is a unique opportunity.
 It’s a special population in the sense it is understudied and underserved.